Nirakarpur: Transportation

 NH 16 is 5 km from the village.
 The state capital [Bhubaneswar] is well connected with Nirakarpur by road(52 km) and rail(45 km).
 The railway station is 1 km from the Bus stand on the New Jagannath Sadak.
 By road, the state capital Bhubaneswar can be reached in 90(ninety)minutes.
 Nirakarpur Railway Station is a railway station on the East Coast Railway network in the state of Odisha.
 It serves Nirakarpur area.
 Its code is NKP.
 It has four platforms.
 Passenger, MEMU, Eight pairs of Express trains halt at Nirakarpur railway station, and, connected with Nua(New) Jaganatha Sadak from Saranakul of Nayagarh district [through Rameswar Junction and Jankia on NH16] to ShreeJagannath Dham Puri[Shreekshetra].
 Bus services to Bhubaneswar, Khordha, Puri, Sarankul, Odagaon, Maninageswari Temple Ranpur, Brahmapur, Tarataini, Singhashini, Hinjilikatu are available.
-Other villages connected to and depending on this small township (Nirakarpur) along with other forty-five surrounding villages, depend on the Nirakarpur Railway Station and Bus stand for their daily transport needs.
+Other villages connected to this small township (Nirakarpur) along with other forty-five surrounding villages, depend on the Nirakarpur Railway Station and Bus stand for their daily transport needs.